 Wednesday, March 15, 2006

 Well, one night Naomi and I did the Shrinky Dink thing and then ever afterward when Naomi asked to Shrinky Dink some more, I fibbed to her.
 I'd say, "Later, Sweetie.
 We'll Shrinky Dink later."
-But later, I hid the dreaded Shrinky Dink box.
+But (I confess) I'd hidden the dreaded Shrinky Dink box.
 And still Naomi would, occasionally, ask to haul out that mess once more.
-And of course, I would say, "Later...
-Later we will Shrinky Dink again."
+And of course, I would say, "Later, Sweetie.
+We'll Shrinky Dink later."

 And that simple thought would help get my tired, sleep-deprived self off of the couch so that I could go and make a Mom and Naomi Memory.
 Another one.
 One of thousands.
-And nearly always, afterward, I'd feel purest gratitude that the Forward Motherhood Glance nudged me out of the house or just away from my book or the tv or off the phone.
+Nearly always, afterward, I'd feel purest gratitude that the Forward Motherhood Glance nudged me out of the house or just away from my book or the tv or off the phone.

 Now that Naomi is 26, most of my motherhood glances are of the Backward persuasion.
 Sometimes they bump into me, jar me, when I'm in toy aisles at Target--they whisper that Naomi's idea of a wonderful present is no longer a Barbie, a doll house or colored markers.
 Nor will it ever be again.
 Those days are gone.

-But years and miles later, with grey streaking my hair, the Great Shrinky Dink Debacle is one of the few regrets I find way back there in Naomi's childhood.
+But years and miles later, with grey streaking my hair, the Great Shrinky Dink Debacle is one of the few non-regrets I find way back there in Naomi's childhood.
 It's right up there with the fact that we never took her to Disneyland, and well, a couple more such things.

 But I do thank God, sincerely, that these Backward Glances do not hurt, but rather, they are oh, so sweet, with only an occasional regret to mar them.
 And Today is all the better for having been kept awake by the Forward Glances of long ago.